Few-Shot Learning with Class Imbalance: Problem Definition

-For example, in a step 1-9-shot 5-way task with 1 minority class $K_{i} \in \{1, 9, 9, 9, 9\}$. \item \emph{Random imbalance}.
-The number of class samples, $K_{i}$, is sampled from a uniform distribution, i.e. $ K_{i} \sim \mathtt{Unif}(K_{min}, K_{max})$, with $K_{min}$ and $K_{max}$ inclusive.
-This is appropriate for the problem at hand (small number of classes), but it could be replaced by a Zipf/Power Law \citep{Reed2001powerlaw} for a more appropriate imbalance in problems with a large number of classes. \end{itemize} We also report the imbalance ratio $\rho$, which is a scalar identifying the level of class-imbalance; this is often reported in the CI literature for the supervised case \citep{Buda2018imbalance}.
-We define $\rho$ to be the ratio between the number of samples in the majority and minority classes in the support set:
+For example, in a $step$ (1,9,5,1) set, there is 1 minority class, and $K^\mathcal{*}_{i} \in \{1, 9, 9, 9, 9\}$. \item \emph{Random imbalance}.
+The number of class samples, $K^\mathcal{*}_{i}$, is sampled from a uniform distribution, i.e. $ K^\mathcal{*}_{i} \sim \mathtt{Unif}(K^\mathcal{*}_{min}, K^\mathcal{*}_{max})$, with $K^\mathcal{*}_{min}$ and $K^\mathcal{*}_{max}$ inclusive. \item \emph{Long-Tail imbalance}.
+Imbalance could be modeled by a Zipf's/Power Law \cite{Reed2001powerlaw} for a more realistic imbalance distribution. \end{itemize} We also report the imbalance ratio $\rho$, which is a scalar identifying the level of class imbalance; this is often reported in the CI literature for the supervised case \cite{Buda2018imbalance}.
+We define $\rho$ to be the ratio between the number of samples in the majority and minority classes in a set of data points: